Elijah Nkansah

-Elijah Osei Sefah Nkansah (born December 28, 1994) is an American football offensive tackle who is a free agent.
+Elijah Osei Sefah Nkansah (born December 28, 1994) is an American football offensive tackle.
 He played college football at Toledo.

 Early life

 Nkansah was born in 1994, the son of Amy Coppess and Shadrack Nkansah, who married in 1992.
 Elijah's brother Isaiah was born in 1996.
 Shadrack came to America from Ghana in the late 1980s.
 Amy and Shadrack met at Anderson University in Indiana.
 Shadrack was a chemical engineer for Cincinnati-based Procter & Gamble, and also ran marathons.
 Shadrack died of cancer in 2002 at age 37; he is buried in Ghana.

 Elijah Nkansah played football at William Mason High School (Mason, Ohio) where he earned first-team all-league and second-team all-district honors as a senior.
 He was selected to play in the Ohio North-South All-Star Game.
 He graduated in 2013.

 His brother Isaiah Nkansah has earned three varsity letters as a linebacker at Grand Valley State University through the 2018 season.
 Elijah and Isaiah also have another younger brother.